-Hance Harper, Jr, was born before 1765 and died after 1820 in Hart County, Kentucky.
+Hance Harper, Jr, was born before 1765 and died in 1821 in Hart County, Kentucky.
 He can be followed fairly well in various records, but the number of his children can only be guessed from the censuses.
 County and church records state his wife was named Nancy, possibly also called Rhoda.

 Hance was from a Harper family that first was found in Augusta County, Virginia, in the 1750s and 1760s.
 These references are to an earlier generation than the man who died in Hart Co in 1821.